 Originally when we started planning the cupcakes, we agreed that the flavor should be vanilla.
 I took it upon myself to make that a lush vanilla bean cake.
 I had visions of making a malted buttercream as well as a dark chocolate buttercream, and swirling them together for the icing, with a slight sprinkle of white and brown jimmies.
-Ella wanted the buttercream to be vanilla, and shaded in many different pastel colors.
+Ella wanted the buttercream to be vanilla and shaded in many different pastel colors.
 Since one only turns eight once in their life, we went with her wishes.
 The cupcakes turned out adorable, and each of her party guests thought they were so cute!
 Adorable, cute, and delicious.

 Do you have a favorite cupcake recipe that you like to use for special celebrations?

-Recipe: Vanilla Bean Cupcakes
+Vanilla Bean Birthday Cupcakes in a Cone

 * inspired from Magnolia Bakery – made 41 cupcakes